petebytes/danroc-dev/content/posts/190920-Deploying-apps-on-Dokku-Digital-Ocean.md

 ---
-title: Deploying apps on Dokku Digital Ocean
+title: How to deploy backend apps to Dokku on Digital Ocean
 date: 2019-09-20
 slug: deploying-node-apps-dokku
 published: true
 tags: ['deployment', 'dokku']
 series: false
 canonical_url: true
-description: Recently moved all my apps from Heroku to a DigitalOcean droplet using Dokku.
+description: I recently moved all my apps from Heroku to a DigitalOcean droplet using Dokku.
 This centralized things and I saved me a bunch of money.
 Here is a recipe I follow for each new app to get it up-and-running.
 ---

-Recently moved all my apps from Heroku to a DigitalOcean droplet using Dokku.
+I recently moved all my apps from Heroku to a DigitalOcean droplet using Dokku.
 This centralized things and I saved me a bunch of money.
-For each new app, I follow a simple recipe, described below.
+Here is a recipe I follow for each new app to get it up-and-running.

 For clarification, I am an amateur.
 I build apps for fun, and I am learning as I go.
 My advice might be flawed, but it works for me, and it might help you as well :)